 Jean-Alain Fehrentz

-emeritus ,Senior Scientist (permanent staff)
+Emeritus ,Senior Scientist (permanent staff)

 Jean-Alain Fehrentz was born in Nancy, France, in 1955.
 He received his doctorate in chemistry from the University of Nancy in 1983 and his doctor of science degree in 1985 from the University of Montpellier under the supervision of Professor B. Castro.
 He joined the “CNRS-INSERM Center for Pharmacology Endocrinology”...